UX/UI Design

 • One of the biggest challenges was navigating technical limitations.
 Many of the features users requested were difficult or impossible to implement due to time constraints or technical complexity.

-• I learned how to bridge user needs and development constraints by prioritizing features that added the most value with the least implementation risk—thinking not just as a designer, but also as a strategist.
+• I learned how to bridge user needs and development constraints by prioritizing features that added the most value with the least implementation risk.

-• This experience taught me that great UX isn’t just about ideal solutions—it’s about finding the best possible path within real-world constraints.
+• Great UX isn’t just about ideal solutions—it’s about finding the best possible path within real-world constraints.

 Lessons Learned